 But there are a couple of scenarios that complicate things a little.

-If you want to use your disks in a PDP-11 that has a genuine DEC RX01 or RX02 system, then you’re going to want to format your disk (on the DQ419) to suit that system.
-This is because an RX01 system can’t read or write RX02 disks, and an RX02 system can’t read or write RX01 disks.
-[I think this statement is correct – if you know otherwise, please let me know!]
+If you want to use your disks in real RX01 or RX02 system, then you’re going to want to format your disk (on the DQ419) to suit that system.
+An RX01 system can’t read or write RX02 disks.
+An RX02 (when connected to a double-density drive controller) can read or write RX01 or RX02 disks.

 A second reason you might want to work with RX01 (and avoid RX02) is compatibility with other systems.
 RX01 uses “industry standard” IBM 3740 format for the disk layout.
 As a result, RX01 disks can be read by disk controllers on some other platforms.
 Among other things, this can allow a conventional PC to read and write RX01 disks (if your PC disk imaging station has the appropriate components).
 By contrast, DEC’s RX02 uses a mangled variation of the 3740 specification that intermixes single-density and double-density information on the one track.
 The result is that you’re unlikely to be able to easily read or write RX02 disks on a conventional PC.
 This will limit your ability to archive your disks using some of the traditional PC-based tools, such as Dave Dunfield’s “Imagedisk” programs that works with .IMD files.